naorpeled/naorpeled/README.md

 ### Hi there 👋

-I'm Naor, a serverless and TypeScript enthusiast, from Israel.
+I'm Naor, an AI, serverless and TypeScript enthusiast, from Israel.

 Currently working at [Empathy](https://www.empathy.com/) as a full stack software engineer.